MM vs MC Cartridges Explained

 What Is a Moving Coil (MC) Cartridge?

-In an MC cartridge, the stylus moves tiny coils attached to the cantilever while the magnet remains fixed.
-The coils are extremely lightweight, allowing faster response and higher accuracy.
+In an MC cartridge, the stylus moves tiny coils attached to the cantilever.
+The magnet stays fixed.
+These coils are extremely lightweight, which allows faster response and higher accuracy.

 Characteristics of MC Cartridges

-- Low output: typically 0.2–0.6 mV (requires MC-capable phono stage or step-up transformer)
+- Low output: typically 0.2–0.6 mV (requires an MC-capable phono stage or step-up transformer)

 - Non-replaceable stylus: the entire cartridge is replaced or factory-retipped when worn